aschrein/aschrein.github.io/_posts/2019-06-13-whatsup-with-my-branches-on-gpu.markdown

 D:
     ret
 ```
-Looks alright.
 I'm not an expert in control flow analysis or ISA design so I'm sure there is a case that could not be tamed with my toy ISA, although it does not matter as structured CFG should be enough for everyone.
-Right?

 Bottom line:
 * Divergence - emerging difference in execution paths taken by different lanes of the same wave